 See all problems of the 2000 Chevrolet Impala.

-The vehicle was a 2001 Chevrolet Impala.
 My 2001 Impala with a 3.
 8 v-6 would not start after golf last Thursday, so I had it towed to a repair shop.
 The shop put in a new fuel pump, fuel filter, spark plugs and wires.
 The bill came to $900.
 I had the same problem various occasions over the next couple weeks and decided to look on the internet.
 This site popped up when I "searched stalls while driving" because the car started stalling occasionally while driving under just about any condition.
 I bought a new crankshaft position sensor from car quest installed it myself in less than an hour and haven't had any problems for about a week now.
 Thanks for the info.
-It was Monday, October 5, 2009 when this crankshaft position sensor issue happened.

 See all problems of the 2001 Chevrolet Impala.

-The vehicle identification number (VIN) of the car was 2G1WH55K6Y_.
-The vehicle involved is a 2000 Chevrolet Impala.
+The contact owns a 2000 Chevrolet Impala.
 While the vehicle was in the shop for repairs (unrelated to the engine) the engine failed.
 The errors did not appear when the diagnostics were performed.
 The contact was initially called to come and retrieve the vehicle, but in the same conversation, she was informed that something failed in the engine.
 The contact was also informed that she should probably get rid of the vehicle.
 The engine was replaced.
 Nhtsa campaign id number 04v090000 (fuel system, gasoline:delivery) was referenced.
 The contact spent $1,000 to have the engine replaced.
 The current and failure mileages were 78,000.
 Updated 08/27/08.
 The consumer stated the crankshaft position sensor, ignition switch and fuel regulator was replaced.
 Updated 08/27/08.
-This crankshaft position sensor issue occurred Sep.
-12, 2006.